Police Bust Street Criminal Gang; Arrest Two - UrduPoint

 Police Bust Street Criminal Gang; Arrest Two

-RAWALPINDI, (UrduPoint / Pakistan Point News - 21st Jun, 2024) Police have busted a street criminal gang by arresting two of its active members allegedly involved in street and other crimes and recovered two snatched mobile phones, Rs 15,500 cash, weapons and other items from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Jun, 2024) Police have busted a street criminal gang by arresting two of its active members allegedly involved in street and other crimes and recovered a motorcycle, Rs 140,000 cash, weapons and other items from their possession.

-According to a police spokesman, Airport police held two street criminals namely Dil Agha and Saddar Khan and recovered two snatched mobile phones, cash Rs 15,500, weapons and other items.
+According to a police spokesman, Bani police held two street criminals namely Shafaqat and Sheraz and recovered a motorcycle, cash Rs 140,000, weapons and other items.

 A case has been registered against the accused while further investigation is under process.
 The accused have been shifted to jail for identification parade, he added.

-Superintendent of Police, Potohar, Nisar Nawaz directed the police to make efforts to net other members of the gang.
+Superintendent of Police, Rawal, Faisal Saleem said that police are making efforts to net other members of the gang.

 Recent Stories